Skip to content

 plugin-settings/

-messaging.json # content types, default view, etc.
+messaging.json # content types, channels, sweep cron, defaults

 SettingTypeDefaultWhat it does